mishraom05/py-fastapi/FastAPI-Books/README.md

   - You can identify the specific resources based on the file you are in:
   - */Users/username/Documents/python/fastapi/section1*

+## GET Request

+* A GET Request is used to fetch the data that is currently stored.
+* To fetch the data based on a specific parameter that is passed in the URL, `dynamic_param` is used.

 ```py
 @app.get("/books/{dynamic_param}")
 async def get_books_dynamic(dynamic_param):